chrisBirmingham/gryphon_nest/README.md

 * clean: Deletes the `_site` folder

-The build command accepts the option:
+The build command accepts the options:

-* compress: Creates a gzipped version of each created file.
-Intended for use with web servers that can send gzipped content directly such as nginx via it's [gzip_static module](https://nginx.org/en/docs/http/ngx_http_gzip_static_module.html)
+* compress: Creates a gzipped version of each file.
+Intended for use with web servers that support sending gzipped content directly such as nginx via it's [gzip_static module](https://nginx.org/en/docs/http/ngx_http_gzip_static_module.html)

-The serve command accepts two options:
+The serve command accepts the options:

 * port: Sets the port to listen too while serving content.